 - It is straightforward to see that also for a constant c > 3, the number of rounds needed to color a ring with c or less colors is $\log^ n/2 O(1)$ . - There basically (up to additive constants) is a gap of a factor of 2 between the $\log^ n + O(1)$ upper bound of Chapter 1 and the $\log^ n/2 O(1)$ lower bound of this chapter.
-It is possible to show that the lower bound is tight, even for undirected rings (for directed rings, this will be part of the exercises). - The presented lower bound is due to Nathan Linial.
-The lower bound is also true for randomized algorithms.
-The generalization for randomized algorithms was done by Moni Naor. - Alternatively, the lower bound can also be presented as an application of Ramsey's theory.
+It is possible to show that the lower bound is tight, even for undirected rings (for directed rings, this will be part of the exercises). - Alternatively, the lower bound can also be presented as an application of Ramsey's theory.
 Ramsey's theory is best introduced with an example: Assume you host a party, and you want to invite people such that there are no three people who mutually know each other, and no three people which are mutual strangers.
 How many people can you invite?
-This is an example of Ramsey's theorem, which says that for any given integer c, and any given integers $n_1, \ldots, n_c$ , there is a Ramsey number $R(n_1, \ldots, n_c)$ , such that if the edges of a complete graph with $R(n_1, \ldots, n_c)$ nodes are colored with c different colors, then for some color i the graph contains some complete subgraph of color i of size $n_i$ .
-The special case in the party example is looking for R(3, 3).

-- Ramsey theory is more general, as it deals with hyperedges.
+This is an example of Ramsey's theorem, which says that for any given integer c, and any given integers n1,..., nc, there is a Ramsey number R(n1,...,nc) nodes are colored with c different colors, then for some color i the graph contains some complete subgraph of color i of size ni.
+The special case in the party example is looking for R(3, 3). - Ramsey theory is more general, as it deals with hyperedges.
 A normal edge is essentially a subset of two nodes; a hyperedge is a subset of k nodes.
-The party example can be explained in this context: We have (hyper)edges of the form $\{i, j\}$ , with $1 \leq i, j \leq n$ .
-Choosing n sufficiently large, coloring the edges with two colors must exhibit a set S of 3 edges $\{i, j\} \subset \{v_1, v_2, v_3\}$ , such that all edges in S have the same color.
+The party example can be explained in this context: We have (hyper)edges of the form $\{i,j\}$ , with $1 \le i,j \le n$ .
+Choosing n sufficiently large, coloring the edges with two colors must exhibit a set S of 3 edges $\{i,j\} \subset \{v_1,v_2,v_3\}$ , such that all edges in S have the same color.
 To prove our coloring lower bound using Ramsey theory, we form all hyperedges of size k = 2r+1, and color them with 3 colors.
-Choosing n sufficiently large, there must be a set $S = \{v_1, \ldots, v{k+1}\}$ of k + 1 identifiers, such that all k + 1 hyperedges consisting of k nodes from S have the same color.
-Note that both $\{v_1, \ldots, v_k\}$ and $\{v_2, \ldots, v{k+1}\}$ are in the set S, hence there will be two neighboring views with the same color.
-Ramsey theory shows that in this case n will grow as a power tower (tetration) in k.
-Thus, if n is so large that k is smaller than some function growing like $\log^ n$ , the coloring algorithm cannot be correct. - The neighborhood graph concept can be used more generally to study distributed graph coloring.
-It can for instance be used to show that with a single round (every node sends its identifier to all neighbors) it is possible to color a graph with $(1 + o(1))\Delta^2 \ln n$ colors, and that every one-round algorithm needs at least $\Omega(\Delta^2/\log^2 \Delta + \log \log n)$ colors. - One may also extend the proof to other problems, for instance one may show that a constant approximation of the minimum dominating set problem on unit disk graphs costs at least log-star time. - Using r-hop views and the fact that nodes with equal r-hop views have to make the same decisions is the basic principle behind almost all locality lower bounds (in fact, we are not aware of a locality lower bound that does not use this principle).
+Choosing n sufficiently large, there must be a set $S = \{v_1, \ldots, v{k+1}\}$ of k+1 identifiers, such that all k+1 hyperedges consisting of k

+- The neighborhood graph concept can be used more generally to study distributed graph coloring.
+It can for instance be used to show that with a single round (every node sends its identifier to all neighbors) it is possible to color a graph with $(1+o(1))\Delta^2 \ln n$ colors, and that every one-round algorithm needs at least $\Omega(\Delta^2 / \log^2 \Delta + \log \log n)$ colors. - One may also extend the proof to other problems, for instance one may show that a constant approximation of the minimum dominating set problem on unit disk graphs costs at least log-star time. - Using r-hop views and the fact that nodes with equal r-hop views have to make the same decisions is the basic principle behind almost all locality lower bounds (in fact, we are not aware of a locality lower bound that does not use this principle).
 Using this basic technique (but a completely different proof otherwise), it is for instance possible to show that computing an MIS (and many other problems) in a general graph requires at least $\Omega(\sqrt{\log n})$ and $\Omega(\log \Delta)$ rounds.